avnet-iotconnect/iotc-python-examples/MKBOXPRO_MP157F_Demo/README.md

 * Copy your CPID and Environment into the *cpid* and *env* fields of *config.py*, **within the quotation marks.**

 * Enter the Unique ID for your device from Step 4 into the *unique_id* field, **within the quotation marks.**

-* Ignore the *gateway_sw_version* field.

-* If preparing the demo to showcase the the FP-AI-PDMWBSOC function pack, change the *proteus_fw_version* field from "Standard" to "AI"
-  * If preparing the demo to showcase the default PROTEUS firmware, leave this field as "Standard"

 * Save the *config.py* file and close the text editor.